MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 | 132,800     | 315,625          | 26,988.50      | 35%      | 132,800            |
 | 315,625     | And Over         | 90,977.25      | 37%      | 315,625            |

+### Withholding changes for Alabama
+Effective 1/1/2024 the state of Alabama has temporarily exempted all overtime wages from state tax.
+This will not be part of the Dynamics GP 2024 payroll tax tables.
+If you need this functionality in the product, you could set up a new pay code not subject to state tax, more manually tracked, or reach out to Greenshades for a more automated solution.

 ### Withholding changes for Arkansas